mullumhs/project-1-mad-libs-ASHEWASHEYY/README.md

 Teacher: David Steedman

-This repository contains labs and projects for the Software Engineering class.
+This repository contains Project 2 and the corresponding labs for the MHS Software Engineering class.
-Each focuses on developing specific programming skills in Python.
+Each lab focuses on developing specific beginner programming skills in Python.

 ### Lab 1: Hello World
 - File: [`lab1.py`](lab1.py)